 Lermite Foundation

-Born in Le Locle, Lermite spent most of his life in the Jura that inspired him deeply, as many paintings and drawings testify.
-On his death in 1977, a foundation was established to honour his memory and to make his work more widely known.
-The museum has housed the headquarters of the foundation since its inception.
+Born in Le Locle in 1920 to a German father and French mother, Jean-Pierre Schmid, known as Lermite, showed an early interest in the visual arts, as well as music.
+He spent most of his life in the Jura region, which deeply inspired him, as numerous paintings and drawings testify.
+Following his death in 1977, a foundation was set up to honor his memory and promote his work.
+The MBAL has been the headquarters of this foundation since its inception.

-Thanks to a donation, desired by Lermite himself during his lifetime, the museum possesses all of his graphic work.
-In 2001 the Lermite Foundation and the museum jointly acquired more than 200 works of the artist (large paintings, stained glass projects, drawings, lithographs and other graphic works).
+Thanks to a donation requested by Lermite himself, the museum now owns his entire body of work.
+In 2001, the Fondation Lermite and the museum jointly acquired over 200 pieces by the artist (large-format paintings, stained-glass projects, drawings, lithographs and other graphic works).

-The 10th and 25th anniversaries of the death of the artist have been marked by retrospective exhibitions jointly produced by the museum and the Lermite Foundation.
-In 2010, an exhibition was dedicated to the genesis of one of the masterpieces of the artist: the Brévinien Calvary, painted in 1949.
+The 10th and 25th anniversaries of the artist’s death were honored through retrospectives organized by the museum and the foundation.
+In 2010, an exhibition was devoted to the genesis of one of the artist’s masterpieces: Le Calvaire brévinien, painted in 1949.

 Supporting the Foundation

-By becoming a Friend of the Foundation, you help to spread the influence of this major artist of Jura and to enhance our exhibition and publication activities.
+By becoming a friend of the Foundation, you will be helping to promote this major Jura artist and support the continuation of his exhibition and publication activities.

 Lermite hors les murs